 Our responsible sourcing strategy focuses on our agricultural raw materials.
 A sustainable agricultural supply chain is essential for the communities in which we operate, as well as for our business.
 Corbion joined RSPO in 2005 and currently all of our US plants where palm oil is used (our emulsifier plants, our plant for function blends and for frozen dough plant) are RSPO certified for Mass Balance (MB) production.
 We aim for 100% RSPO MB certification for all palm oil, primary oleochemicals and secondary oleochemicals by 2024.
 We only source palm oil and palm oil derivatives from suppliers that are member of RSPO and committed to work towards producing or buying certified sustainable palm oil.
 We focus on RSPO certification as our target because RSPO is a globally applied and accepted sustainability standard for palm oil and is accepted by our customers.
 The RSPO standard includes requirements related to deforestation.

 We have also added 2025 targets to enhance our overall 2030 targets to drive this change and improve our positioning as a sustainability leader.
-As part of our Advance 2025 sustainable development strategy we a targeting to be 100% verified deforestation.
+As part of our Advance 2025 sustainable development strategy we are targeting to be 100% verified deforestation free by quantity.
+This will be verified through satellite data and RSPO certification.